Issues

 Prioritising

 https://lostgarden.home.blog/2008/05/20/improving-bug-triage-with-user-pain/ describes an interesting method of ranking issues by a single "User Pain" metric.
-What adaptation of this might be useful for the hledger project ?
+Here's the simplified version that we are using in the hledger issue tracker:

-Two labels can be applied to bug reports, each with levels from 1 to 5:
+Two labels can be applied to bug reports, each beginning with the letter a so as to appear near the front of label lists, each with a level from 1 to 5:

 Impact

-Who may be impacted by this bug ?
+Who may be affected by this bug ?

 Severity

-To people impacted, how serious is this bug ?
+To people affected, how serious is this bug ?

-• severity2: Minor to moderate usability/doc bug, reasonably easy to avoid or tolerate.
+• annoyance2-minor: Minor to moderate usability/doc bug, reasonably easy to avoid or tolerate.

-• severity3: New user experience or installability bug.
+• annoyance3-blocker: New user experience or installability bug.
 A potential user could fail to get started.

-• severity4: Major usability/doc bug, crash, or any regression.
+• annoyance4-major: Major usability/doc bug, or any regression or crash.

-• severity5: Any loss of user's data, privacy, security, or trust.
+• annoyance5-critical: Any loss of user's data, privacy, security, or trust.

 User Pain